 When you think about it, the whole concept of osteoporosis medications is off base.
 After all, medications are for diseases, and osteoporosis is not really a disease!
 It’s what your body does in response to an imbalance.
 Simply correcting that imbalance by natural means can correct the problem.
 Natural alternatives in the form of diet and supplements can stop and reverse bone loss.
-The Save Our Bones Program gives clear, understandable methods to build and protect your bones without the use of these dubious medications.
+The Osteoporosis Reversal Program gives clear, understandable methods to build and protect your bones without the use of these dubious medications.
 New testimonies come in from participants in the Program all the time!
 Please read these success stories to alleviate any doubt.

 1 Schilcher J, Michaelsson K, Aspenberg P. Bisphosphonate use and atypical fractures of the femoral shaft.
 N Engl J Med.
 2011; 364: 1728–37.